mitchellthomas1/BBNN_Project/README.md

 # BBNN Python Code

-Python script which runs BBNN
+Cartpole.py runs BBNN with custom cartpole envrionment, draws block diagrams and plots fitness at end of each epoch